KaulyLeite/nfc_app/README.md

 # nfc_app
-Android application that allows reading, writing, and cleaning content from NFC tags.
+Android application that allows reading, writing, and erasing content from NFC tags.
 It provides an intuitive experience to access information, customize tags, and reuse them conveniently.

 ### Project Status: